 Applications for Ctrl+Shift 2019 are now open!

 The Diamond Challenge is a youth entrepreneurship competition that allows high school students to develop a pitch, work with mentors, and get hands-on experience in entrepreneurship.
 The Philadelphia competition hosts 20 teams competing in two tracks: Social Venture & Business Concept.

-Registration opens in September, and submissions are due in January.
+Registration is now open!
 For more information, visit the official website, DiamondChallenge.org.